olofk/fusesoc/doc/source/user/build_system/dependencies.rst

 Version constraints specify which version of a dependent core can be used, and which versions are incompatible.

-Within a :term:`core file`, version constraints are expressed by prefixing a core name with a version comparision operator.
+Within a :term:`core file`, version constraints are expressed by prefixing a core name with a version comparison operator.
 The following version comparison operators are available.

 .. list-table:: Version comparison operators